jkbquabeck/tractusx-edc/docs/kit/adoption-view/230912_ConntectKIT_Adoption_View.md

 ## Use Case

-Use Cases Listen und verlinken
+The EDC Connector is the enabling component for all use cases within Catena-X.

-* Base Use Case: P2P Datenaustausch
+* Base Use Case: peer-to-peer data exchange
+* Traceability
 * PCF
-* Traceability
 * DCM
 * ...